coopcycle/coopcycle-docs/en/restaurant/restaurant-information.md

 ## Settlement

 You will find on this page **the terms of the contract** between the local delivery collective and the restaurant.
-They cover the following aspects :
+They cover the following aspects:
 - Delivery price :
     - Part to be paid by the restaurant ("Amount charged by the platform" for a fixed cost and "Platform fee for deliveries" for a proportionnal fee)
     - Part to be paid by the final client.("Amount paid by the customer" for a fixed cost and "Fees paid by the customer" for a proportionnal fee)